miketromba/drizzle-pagination/Readme.md

 > **Warning** -
 > When using a single cursor, make sure it is a unique column - otherwise you may get unexpected results.

-### With two cursors (one non-unique, sequential cursor, and a unique cursor as a fallback)
+### With two cursors (one non-unique sequential cursor, with a unique cursor as a fallback)
 Use two cursors when you want to order your results by a column that is not unique.
 For example:
 ```js
 const page = await db.query.post.findMany(